siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `comp` - Compression - Uncompressed bitfield (0) or run-length encoding without Huffman encoding (1).
 Beyond MVP it may be useful to consider Huffman encoding and X-A delta run-length encoding and other encodings as per PNG for further encoding efficiency.

 - `matr` - Optional: The transformation matrix to be applied to the image.
 In MVP this is merely an XY unit vector setting horizontal (X) and vertical (Y) directions from origin.
 Values of 1 or -1 specify straight lines and may be used to accomplish vertical or horizontal flips.
 Non-integer values are used to specify diagonal scan lines.
 The unit vector must obey this equality: 1 = sqrt(x^2 + y^2).
 If this parameter is omitted the default is 1,1, resulting in a raster with a lower left origin.
 Use 1,-1 for upper left.
+Ref: https://www.adobe.com/products/postscript/pdfs/PLRM.pdf, section 4.3.3

 - `chars` - Maximum characters.
 This parameter allows the rasterizer to tell the controller the maximum number of ASCII characters it will send in an image line (including terminating CR and/or LF characters).
 If the controller cannot handle this number it should send an error and the number of characters it can handle.
 (The method of returning the allowable line length is TBD).